Rich (Maren Morris song): Release and promotion

 On January 22, 2018, "Rich" was announced as the album's final single and was made available to radio through the Daily Play MPE service.
 According to Morris, the choice was influenced by positive fan reception to the song, noting that it was "the first time we've really let fans pick the single."
 The announcement came days after news of the release of her Zedd collaboration, "The Middle", which was promoted concurrently to pop formats and internationally.
 "Rich" officially impacted country radio on February 12, 2018.

 Music video

 The music video was directed by TK McKamy and Produced by Joel Hartz and premiered on CMT, GAC, CMT Music & VEVO in 2018.

 Critical reception

 In a review of Hero, Jon Caramanica of the New York Times wrote that the song was positioned as "CMT's bid for Song of the Summer" due to its strong hook and crossover potential.
 Chuck Dauphin of Billboard wrote that "Rich" blends humor with "more than just a little" truth, which he called "a sign of her deep intelligence as a composer."
 Brittney McKenna of Rolling Stone called "Rich" the highlight of Hero and wrote that it is "a genre-defying amalgam of what makes today's country music interesting: a little profanity, a lot of swagger and catchy hooks for days."

 Accolades

+Lyrical changes

+On September 19, 2024, when Morris performed the song at the Bourbon & Beyond music festival, she removed the Diddy reference from the lyric “Me and Diddy drippin’ diamonds like Marilyn” of the song and replaced it with a reference to Dolly Parton, following his recent arrest.